felixwellen/DCHoTT-Agda/README.md

 - FormalDiscBundle.agda
 - Manifolds.agda

-Some basic properties of left exact Modalities are not proven yet, so there is a bit of cheating in 'Im.agda'.
+Some basic properties of left exact Modalities are not proven yet, so there is a bit of cheating in 'Im.agda' i.e., the modality is postulated to commute with the loop space functor.
+Furthermore, there is a lot of stuff about pullback squares, which, to my knowledge, has not been formalized in agda before, but probably in coq.